All Guides

 Did the public API change?
 Breaking changes detected by schema diffing.

-If these checks pass, a human reviewer doesn't need to verify them.
-The human can focus on things automation can't catch.
+If these checks pass, a human reviewer should not re-check them by hand.
+Humans should focus on things automation cannot catch.

 What humans still review